 XI.
-Receiving the Review Determination
+Level of Review Determination

-A. Procedures for Determined Level of Environmental Review
+A. Procedures for Determining Level of Environmental Review

 MHDC will determine the level of review required, and what items must be addressed.
 MHDC will then contact the developer with the determination and request for information specific to the development through the Exhibit B - Environmental General Requirements Memo.